shisama/toggle-fullscreen/README.md

       // any process in fullscreen mode
       // e.g.document.addEventListener('keydown', this.keydownEvent);
     } else {
-      // any process in fullscreen mode
+      // any process in non-fullscreen mode
       // e.g.document.removeEventListener('keydown', this.keydownEvent);
     }
   });